AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 ## Signing up for People-Based Destinations {#signing-up}

-[!DNL People-Based Destinations] is a premium capability that enhances your Audience Manager experience by allowing you to activate first-party audience segments in people-based environments, by targeting your audience with customized offers on social networks or through email marketing.
+[!DNL People-Based Destinations] is a premium capability that enhances your Audience Manager experience by allowing you to activate your first-party audience segments in people-based environments, by targeting your audience with customized offers on social networks or through email marketing.

 Please contact your Adobe representative to take advantage of this premium feature.